Carmen Sandiego: To Steal or Not to Steal

-Carmen Sandiego: To Steal or Not to Steal is a 2020 interactive animated film directed by Jos Humphrey and co-directed by Kenny Park and Mike West, written by Duane Capizzi, May Chan, Sam Nisson, Susan O’Connor, Greg Ernstrom & Becky Tinker and starring Gina Rodriguez and Finn Wolfhard.
+Carmen Sandiego: To Steal or Not to Steal is a 2020 animated interactive television special directed by Jos Humphrey and co-directed by Kenny Park and Mike West, written by Duane Capizzi, May Chan, Sam Nisson, Susan O’Connor, Greg Ernstrom & Becky Tinker and starring Gina Rodriguez and Finn Wolfhard.
 It is part of the 2019 Netflix series Carmen Sandiego.
+The film was removed from Netflix on December 1, 2024.

 Plot

 While attempting to steal from a V.I.L.E. building in Shanghai, Carmen learns that her friends, Zack and Ivy, have been kidnapped by V.I.L.E., and The Faculty threaten to brainwash them into becoming V.I.L.E. henchmen unless Carmen steals some objects for them.
 Carmen receives a tip from Player that Zack and Ivy are being held captive in a moving van outside the building.
-If Carmen attempts to rescue Zack and Ivy from the van, she discovers it was a ploy and Zack and Ivy are brainwashed, forcing the viewer to go back and agree to steal for V.I.L.E. in order to continue the episode.
+If Carmen attempts to rescue Zack and Ivy from the van, she discovers it was a ploy and Zack and Ivy are brainwashed.
+The Chief appears onscreen and she forces the viewer to go back and agree to steal for V.I.L.E. in order to continue the episode.

 For the first task, Coach Brunt tells Carmen to steal a soldier from the Terracotta Army in Xi'an, China.
 While Carmen is outside the dig site, she runs into Tigress, who has been sent to aid Carmen in the mission.
 They enter an underground tunnel and fall into a booby trap, which Carmen escapes and has the choice of saving Tigress from the trap or leaving her in the pit.
 Carmen enters the chamber to steal a terracotta statue, which is picked up by The Cleaners in a helicopter just as two guards enter the chamber.
 If Carmen hitches a ride into the helicopter, the guards grab her feet after she has climbed up the statue and the combined weight causes the statue to fall and break, angering Coach Brunt and leading to Zack and Ivy's brainwashing.
 If Carmen instead hides among the statues, she eludes the guards and escapes from the chamber.

 Dr. Saira Bellum and Countess Cleo vie to direct Carmen's next task.
 Carmen is allowed to choose who she steals for first, but not before being allowed to speak to Zack and Ivy and taking a photo of them in their prison.
 She sends the photo to Player, who uses it to find out where their location is.